Little Ship Club: Cruising

 The club has two cruising bases, one on the East Coast of England, and one on the South Coast, centred around the Solent.
 Both cruising centres have participated in the Calais Rally each year on the weekend of the Spring Bank Holiday since 1929, except when not possible during wartime.
 The rally is attended by HMS Puncher in recognition of the club's relationship with the University Royal Naval Unit in London.

 The club holds a biannual joint rally with The Corinthians club, a reciprocal club based in the USA that was modeled along the same lines as the Little Ship Club.
 It is held alternately in the US and in the UK, or nearby cruising grounds.

 Racing

-The club organises an informal Fast Cruise series over the winter months around the Solent.
-These run monthly from October until March.
-They do not follow full racing rules, but are a timed cruise with a strong social element.
+The club organizes an informal Fast Cruise series around the Solent from October to March.
+These monthly events are timed cruises with a relaxed, social atmosphere.

 They are also joint organisers, with Erith Yacht Club, of the Thames Trafalgar Race.
 This is a two-leg event from Greenwich to Erith, with a return the next day.
 It is generally held in October close to Trafalgar Day.
 The Knox-Johnston Cup, named for Sir Robin Knox-Johnston, is awarded to the highest placed yacht club.